Frequently Asked Questions...

 Q: I'm attending a wedding and I'd like to give the couple a custom frame for their special day.
 How should I go about this?

 A: Our couples are always so appreciative to be gifted their preserved sentimental flowers after their wedding!
 While we don't currently offer gift certificates, we can still work together to gift the couple a wonderfully personal wedding gift.
 If you'd like to gift the couple a custom piece featuring the flowers from their wedding, arrangements need to be made prior to the event, ensuring flowers are to be mailed asap after the wedding.
 Reaching out to us here before the event is best, we would be more than happy to walk you through the process!

 Q: How long after my wedding will I receive my Framed Florals piece?

 A:While working quickly and efficiently, top quality craftsmanship is never rushed.
 The floral pressing process takes anywhere from 4-6 weeks to ensure all moisture is out of the flowers and foliage.
 After they are pressed, we go through to see what looks best, and work on composition.
-You will receive an email with 3-5 Mock Ups of artistic floral composition.
+You will receive an email with 3-5 Mock Ups of artistic floral composition 8 weeks after flower drop off.
 Once settled on a final look, we will begin framing.
 Please allow up to 3 months to receive your Framed Florals piece.
 If you have any questions please reach out to us here to learn more about the timeline. *Please Note: During peak wedding season, (Summer / Fall) please allow an addition month - 6 weeks for framing due to high volume.
 A ton of care & detail goes into each frame!*

 Q: How long do your preserved flowers last? & How do I care for my frame?